Student Opportunities

 Contact: Helen Zheng | sciinspire@columbia.edu

 Get tutoring support from Sci-Inspire, a free tutoring service run by Columbia University undergraduate students passionate about education for middle and high school students!
 We offer weekly one-on-one tutoring for a wide-range of subjects, ranging from pre-calculus to college application writing.
-Sign up for support now using this form.
+Sign up for support now using Sci-Inspire Student Intake Form.
 Visit the Sci-Inspire website to learn more.

 Contact: xgao3@schools.nyc.gov